Is a conservatory roof replacement worth the cost?

 Typically, a roof replacement will be around 60 to 70 per cent cheaper than the cost of the same size conservatory – a substantial saving.

-With a number of different finance packages available to help spread the cost – including low deposits, affordable monthly instalments and the option to buy now and pay nothing for 12 months – EYG make it easy to improve your home.
+With a range of flexible funding available to help spread the cost – including low deposits, affordable monthly instalments and the option to buy now and pay nothing for 12 months – we make it easy to improve your home.

 Weigh up all the options before making a decision